shoaibshebi/characters-planets-creation/README.md

 Go to `http://localhost:4003/` to see the Frontend app.
 Go to `http://localhost:3000/graphql` to see the gql playground.
+🔴 Alert: Use this Authorization token if wanna test Api -> "Bearer eyJlbWFpbCI6InNob2FpYjQwMzA4OTFAZ21haWwuY29tIiwiaWQiOiI2MWQyYWI1ZjA0NjU4NTNmOTEzNGUyZWQiLCJyb2xlIjoiVXNlciIsImlhdCI6MTY1MDAxNjA2NiwiZXhwIjoxNjgxNTUyMDY2fQ"

 <!-- weaknesses -->

+## What I didn't implement

+ - Friends relations with each others (That was optional)

-## Weaknesses
+## Code Weaknesses

-Could'nt use webpack and eslint due to time, coz have to implement the main features properly.
+  - Backend: Didn't restricted db schema fields to some varchar limits
+  - Backend: Didn't applied checks for table fields ranges, if you populate the DB
+  - Frontend: Cache is not optimal due to again querying data to update cache

 <!-- improvements -->

 ## Improvements

-Repo name could be the Spacious 😅, anyway will be changed later.
+  - Repo name could be the Spacious 😅, anyway will be changed later.
+  - Backend: Code can be refactored in queries and mutation files espacially before returing the reponse to resolvers
+  - Backend: Schema tables fields can be restricted to some limits
+  - Frontend: Cache can be optimized more, using Graphql fragments